MediaComem/comem-webdev/subjects/angular/README.md

 export class AppModule { }
 ```

-Using the pipe is as simple as "piping" an interpolated value into it with the pipe (`|`) character in the template:
+Using the pipe is as simple as "piping" an interpolated value into it with the pipe (`|`) character in a template.
+You can do that in `src/app/app.component.html`, then type some text in the input field to see it:

 ```html
 <p>